Aug 13, 2024

 Users, roles, departments, and permissions complicate managing access to SaaS apps.
 App security management must align with security policies and regulatory compliance requirements, which is a challenging mix to optimize.
 Identity is used to create a perimeter for distributed SaaS apps.

-• Enforce least privilege access permissions.
+• Enforce least privilege access and zero-trust principles

 Employee onboarding and offboarding

-New employees or contractors need prompt access to applications to begin working.
-This access must correctly reflect their role within a specific department.
-Conversely, when someone leaves an organization, their access rights must be quickly removed to avoid any risk to data.
 A serious oversight at Highland Council demonstrates the importance of timely, effective de-provisioning.
 The council failed to deprovision almost 600 ex-employee accounts.
 The result was that almost £800,000 ($1.1 million) was paid out to ex-employees.

 IGA tools are used to automate and enforce the provisioning and de-provisioning of user accounts across your SaaS environment.